San Bernardino Car Accidents

 In California, a plaintiff can potentially recover their total economic damages from any party that bears a percentage of the responsibility.
 However, they may only recover noneconomic damages from each defendant according to that defendant's share of responsibility in causing the accident.Consult an Experienced San Bernardino Attorney after a Car Accident

-At Sharifi Firm, PLC, our San Bernardino car accident lawyers may be able to help you pursue compensation for your injuries and losses.
+At Sharifi Firm, APC, our San Bernardino car accident lawyers may be able to help you pursue compensation for your injuries and losses.
 We work hard to explore all possible sources of compensation and aggressively pursue anyone who was responsible for causing the crash.
 Contact us at 1-866-422-7222 or via our online form to set up a free consultation with a motor vehicle collision attorney.